NBDsoftware/biobb_workflows/euCanSHare/Single_protein_wfs/2.Clustering_and_cavity_analysis/README.md

 python biobb_clustering_cavity_analysis.py --help
 ```

-Specially important are: the input files, the definition of the rmsd group and the path to gromacs if a trajectory is given and the filtering settings in the last two steps.
+Specially important are: the input files, the definition of the rmsd group and the filtering settings in the last two steps.
+If a trajectory file is given as input, also take a look to the total number of most pupulated clusters to analyze and the path to the GROMACS binary file in the global properties of the configuration file.
+Make sure the binary path specified and the module loaded in the run file agree between them.

 See [biobb documentation](https://mmb.irbbarcelona.org/biobb/documentation/source) for additional properties not included in the YAML configuration file.